Elic05/millionpixelartdocs/howtobuy.md

 Just update

 <b><u>Step 1:</u></b><br>
 Go to the pixel map, select the pixels that haven’t been bought out yet.
-The minimum size to buy is a 4x4 block.
+The minimum size to buy is 1 pixel.
 Choose a bigger plot size / pixel size for a better view of your uploded picture or NFT.
 You can choose upto 10x10 pixel at once.
+To select a group of pixels click on the first one, hold for a second, than drag to select the whole group.
 <br><br>
 <b><u>Step 2:</u></b><br>
 Upload your desired picture or NFT from your device storage.
 Your picture will be resized in the shape of your choosen pixel/plot shape.
 Insert a link in the next field.
 The link can redirect to any social media, video or website.
 It can redirect the user/clicker to any site you want.
 But if you embed any phising or malicious links, your picture will not be linked.